 This defines a mapping assignment for applications submitted by any user in the group "group1" to be submitted to queue "queueB" by default.

 The Queue Mapping definition can consist of multiple assignments, in order of priority.

-To configure queue mapping for users and groups to specific queues based on this example, perform the following:
+To configure queue mapping (yarn.scheduler.capacity.queue-mappings) for users and groups to specific queues based on this example, perform the following: